 Imagine a swimming pool, not filled with water but with gooey melted brie cheese.
 That’s how I’d describe this Baked Brie appetizer.

 Sounds a bit weird but It really is just a pool of deliciousness, and let’s not even mention that it’s topped with brown sugar, white wine, and fresh rosemary!!!!

 I don’t usually do the multi-exclamation points but guys, this is totally worthy of them.
 This is so flippin’ easy to make and if you serve it at a holiday party, be prepared to break up a huddle around the table.

 It all starts out simple enough.
-Just buy one of those par-baked breads that are available in most stores, a circle of brie and cut a hole in the middle of the bread.
-Dig out the inside making sure to save the bread because those clumps become dippers!
+Just buy one of those par-baked loaves of bread that are available in most stores, a circle of brie and cut a hole in the middle of the bread.
+Dig out the inside making sure to save the bread because those extra clumps of bread become dippers!
 We ain’t wasting anything here.

 Seriously, every single part of this obnoxiously cheesy mess is edible!

 We’re almost done with this recipe already, I told you this was an easy one to pull together.

 After giving the top of the cheese a quick skim with a knife, top with brown sugar, white wine and my all time favorite go-to herb…fresh chopped rosemary.

 How do I cook my brie bread bowl?